 Kim co-directed the Economic and Social Research Council (ESRC)-funded Access to Justice in Rural Britain Project (1983-1987).
 Founding Secretary (1990-92) and Vice Chair (1992-93) Socio-Legal Studies Association (SLSA).
 From 1993-95 he was seconded as Education Secretary to the Lord Chancellor's Advisory Committee on Legal Education & Conduct (ACLEC).
-He was Founding General Editor of the international journal Legal Ethics (1998-2008) and in 2004 helped establish the International Legal Ethics Conference (ILEC) series that meets biennially.
+He was Founding General Editor of the international journal Legal Ethics (1998-2008) and in 2004 hosted the first International Legal Ethics Conference (ILEC) at Exeter, a series that now meets biennially.

 He served as President of the International Association of Legal Ethics (IAOLE) (2014-16) and has been active in hosting the Australia and New Zealand Legal Ethics Colloquium (ANZLEC) in Dunedin (2012) and Adelaide (2013).
 He was Chair of the Board of Trustees of the Hamlyn Trust (2004-09) and Series Editor, The Hamlyn Lectures (2005-10).
 He was a member of the Law Society (England & Wales) Education & Training Committee (2003-06) and has advised the Society on skills and ethical training.
 In 2006 he was appointed Specialist Adviser to the UK Joint Parliamentary Committee on the Draft Legal Services Bill, now the Legal Services Act 2007, and in 2009 advised Lord Hunt's Legal Regulation Review.

 Legal Ethics, Comparative Access to Justice, Socio-Legal Studies, Legal Theory